rnburn/lightstep-proposal/Tracer-C++.md

-These are the changes I'd recommend making to the OpenTracing API to make it usable for LightStep's tracer.
+These are the minimal changes I'd recommend making to the OpenTracing API to make it usable for LightStep's tracer.
 I assume the goal is to keep the OpenTracing API as a C++-98 library and split out the LightStep tracer into a C++11 BasicTracer library and LightStep specific library.